mercadopago/devsite-docs/guides/plugins/prestashop/preferences.en.md

 ## Business Information

-Enter the name of the business to appear on your customers' invoice and make it easier for them to recognize the payment when a purchase summary arrives.
+Enter the business name to appear on your customers' invoice and make it easier for them to recognize the payment when a purchase summary arrives.
 Select which category the products or services offered by the store belong to, and make other adjustments according to your needs.

 ![Basic information](/images/prestashop/preferences_en.png)